-99 Before determining past service cost, or a gain or loss on settlement, an entity shall remeasure the net defined benefit liability (asset) using the current fair value of plan assets and current actuarial assumptions (including current market interest rates and other current market prices) reflecting the benefits offered under the plan before the plan amendment, curtailment or settlement.

-- 100 An entity need not distinguish between past service cost resulting from a plan amendment, past service cost resulting from a curtailment and a gain or loss on settlement if these transactions occur together.
+- 99 When determining past service cost, or a gain or loss on settlement, an entity shall remeasure the net defined benefit liability (asset) using the current fair value of plan assets and current actuarial assumptions including current market interest rates and other current market prices, reflecting: - (a) the benefits offered under the plan and the plan assets before the plan amendment, curtailment or settlement; and - (b) the benefits offered under the plan and the plan assets after the plan amendment, curtailment or settlement. - 100 An entity need not distinguish between past service cost resulting from a plan amendment, past service cost resulting from a curtailment and a gain or loss on settlement if these transactions occur together.
 In some cases, a plan amendment occurs before a settlement, such as when an entity changes the benefits under the plan and settles the amended benefits later.
-In those cases an entity recognises past service cost before any gain or loss on settlement. - 101 A settlement occurs together with a plan amendment and curtailment if a plan is terminated with the result that the obligation is settled and the plan ceases to exist.
-However, the termination of a plan is not a settlement if the plan is replaced by a new plan that offers benefits that are, in substance, the same.
+In those cases an entity recognises past service cost before any gain or loss on settlement.

+- 101 A settlement occurs together with a plan amendment and curtailment if a plan is terminated with the result that the obligation is settled and the plan ceases to exist.
+However, the termination of a plan is not a settlement if the plan is replaced by a new plan that offers benefits that are, in substance, the same. - 101A When a plan amendment, curtailment or settlement occurs, an entity shall recognise and measure any past service cost, or a gain or loss on settlement, in accordance with paragraphs 99-101 and paragraphs 102-112.
+In doing so, an entity shall not consider the effect of the asset ceiling.
+An entity shall then determine the effect of the asset ceiling after the plan amendment, curtailment or settlement and shall recognise any change in that effect in accordance with paragraph 57(d).